temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

 Well I am here to tell you that the only really wrong decision is no decision.
 Often you are choosing between several 'correct' options where one may be a little more correct than the others depending on your situation.

 A classic example is the choice of IDE that your team will use.
-It is important that the tool set used by the team members is consistent so that wiki instructions for set up and use are common not duplicated for each individual's environment.
-That being said the top 2 or 3 IDE's are pretty well equivelent in features and utility.
+It is important that the tool set used by the team members is consistent so that wiki instructions for set up and use are common and not duplicated for each individual's environment.
+That being said the top 2 or 3 IDE's are pretty well equivelent in features and utility and the decision is probably not going to impact the project significantly.

-Long drawn-out arguments over which is the right one to use will impact productivity much more than any productivity gain or loss associated with a particular choice.
+Long drawn-out arguments over which is the right one to use will however impact overall productivity much more than any productivity gain or loss associated with a particular choice.

 I have seen teams locked in IDE wars to the point of total breakdown where management was forced to let a member go because of fiercely held personal preferences.

 Clearly not a preferred outcome for management, the team or the team member.

-You could just dictate the choice of IDE and move on, leaving a part of the team delighted and the other team members disgruntaled.
-Again not a sound strategy to build a smoothly functioning team.
+You could just dictate the choice of IDE and move on, leaving a part of the team delighted and the other team members disgruntled.
+Again not a sound strategy for building a smoothly functioning team.

 In cases like this a team vote is often the best way to resolve an issue.
 Here are the steps: